fabianorosa1/HelloCF/Readme.md

 ```

 Before we can now call our application at `http://hellocf.simonis.io` we have to create a new [`CNAME`](https://en.wikipedia.org/wiki/CNAME_record) record in the DNS configuration of our domain which redirects the subdomain `hellocf` of `simonis.io` to `hellocf.cfapps.io`.
 How this can be done depends on your domain registrar but most of them offer a simple web interface for DNS administration nowadays.

+### Java buildpack configuration

+Until now we've used the Java buildpack 'as-is'.
+But the buildpack actually offers a lot of extension points and configuration options some of which we'll explore in the following sections.

 #### Selecting the Java version